Kwame Badu Antwi-Boasiako, chair

 Charles F. Abel, Kwame B. Antwi-Boasiako, Kenneth E. Collier, Richard J. Herzog, Brian M. Murphy, Michael P. Tkacik

-Alan I. Baily, George R. Franks, Julie Harrelson-Stephens, Steven Galatas, Lee Payne, Cindy L. Pressley, Karen S. Price
+Alan I. Baily, George R. Franks, Steven Galatas, Donald M. Gooch, Charles E. Gregory, Julie Harrelson-Stephens, Milton Hill, Lee Payne, Cindy L. Davis, Karen S. Price

 Cindy L. Davis